2sic/2sxc/ToSIC_SexyContent/Docs-Generator/articles/breaking-changes.md

 1. The `Template` object was moved from `Eav.Apps` to `Sxc.Views` and we added an interface `IView`.
 	We also renamed the internal properti `ViewNameInUrl` to `UrlIdentifier`.
 1. To correct the API a CmsManager was created extending the AppManager, which is in charge of Views
+1. Moving internal stuff related to content blocks
+	1. `IContentBlock` from `SexyContent.Interfaces` to `Sxc.Blocks`
+	1. from `ToSic.SexyContent.ISxcInstance` to `ToSic.Sxc.Blocks.IBlockContext`

+#### Changed, but completely internal

+1. Some namespaces on `SexyContent.ContentBlocks` were moved to `Sxc.Blocks`

 #### Version 10.20.00 (2019-11-05)